kingborehaha/DS-Gadget/README.md

 * Fixed Bonewheel Spiked and Pierce Shield having incorrect infusion paths.

 Added heal timer cheat.
 When the player takes damage, start a timer fully heals the player when finished.
-Timer duration is user-defined, and reset when taking additional damage during its duration.
+Timer duration is user-defined, and resets when taking additional damage during its duration

 Item menu "Max" checkbox now also sets item quantity to maximum